neurondb/neurondb/CONTRIBUTING.md

 - Be respectful and constructive
 - Follow PostgreSQL community guidelines
 - Help others when possible
-- Contact: admin@pgelephant.com for questions
+- Contact: support@neurondb.ai for questions

 ## License